cojd/FOREG-Understory-Resurvey-Tool-VMT/README.md

 ----
 **Application Architecture:**

 The primary code for this application is contained within the 'app/config' folder.
 All other application components are structural to ODK-X applications or are used in generic ODK-X example applications.
 The 'app/config' folder can be transplanted into a fresh ODK-X application (downloadable [here](https://docs.odk-x.org/app-designer-intro/)), although this should be unecessary (described in detail in _"Downloading and Installing Software on New Tablets"_).
 This section describes the application architecture within the 'app/config' folder.
 Not every file is highlighted, only those necessary to understanding, operating, and troubleshooting the application.
+For additional information, please refer to the ODK-X documentation ([here](https://docs.odk-x.org/)) and the MAPP repository ([here](https://github.com/RobPabst/MAPP)).

 **assets**
 commonDefinitions.js